SocketCluster/sc-broker/README.md

 ## Tests

-To run tests, go to the ndata module directory then run:
+To run tests, go to the sc-broker module directory then run:

 ```bash
 npm test